 - Continuous administrative and managerial focus on scientific integrity

 - Infrastructure for data storage and data analysis (cf. Research Matters)

 - Reference check / plagiarism scan of dissertations (procedure)

 Your suggestions for the further promotion of scientific integrity can be sent to: email@example.com

-Besides the existing general dilemma game, the EUR has developed a dilemma game specifically focused on professionalism and integrity in research.
+Erasmus University Rotterdam has developed a general dilemma game and a dilemma game specifically focused on professionalism and integrity in research.

 Experience in past years had made it clear that data management and storage are crucial for acting with scientific integrity.
 The task force’s recommendations consequently focus on this aspect.
 The principal recommendation is the creation of a structure for data management and storage for which working processes and protocols will be drawn up along with definitions of minimum standards for the different research methods.
 Responsible data management and storage are part of professional practice and not an added extra.
 Support and training are being organised for one thing in the form of the advice of experts for academic staff, relevant websites, and storage and back-up facilities.